Anujkumar9081/Anujkumar9081/README.md

 - 🔭 Currently working on **Java DSA practice** and **basic frontend projects**
 - 📚 Learning **Data Structures & Algorithms**, **JavaScript**, **Web Fundamentals**, **Git & GitHub**
-- 🌱 Building small projects to strengthen my programming basics
+- 🌱 Building  projects to streng then my programming basics
 - 💡 Open to **internships** and **learning opportunities**
 - ⚡ Fun fact: I believe consistency is the key to mastery!